 Ordinary Herbalism is the entire world of herbalism, with focus on your personal connection to herbalism, to trees and plants, to other creatures and to the cosmos.
-The school's goal is for each individual to explore their best path for learning how to build a lifelong practice of herbalism.
+The goal is for each individual to explore their best path for learning how to build a lifelong practice of herbalism.

 Individualized instruction is key and we each have different passions.
 You do not need to fit yourself into One-size-fits-all as an herbalist - most important is to learn how to think, how to find and explore information and how to see patterns that are practical and useful in your practice - whether you grow herbs, work with others, teach, make products, write or all of these.